Jack Suwinski Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.15 team ERA ranks 14th among all MLB pitching staffs.
+- The Cubs have a 4.13 team ERA that ranks 13th among all MLB pitching staffs.

-- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (65 total, one per game).
+- The Cubs give up the seventh-fewest home runs in baseball (67 total, one per game).

-- In his most recent appearance on Thursday, the right-hander went 5 1/3 innings against the Los Angeles Angels, giving up four earned runs while surrendering five hits.
+- The lefty's last appearance was on Friday against the Los Angeles Angels, when he tossed six innings, surrendering two earned runs while allowing seven hits.

-- In 10 games this season, the 31-year-old has a 6.80 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.